axilleas/axilleas.github.io/src/posts/en/2013-06-12-fedora-rubygem-packaging.md

 the way :)

 It's been almost three months that I have been dealing with packaging in Fedora and especially with Ruby gems.
-In this article I'll talk about the things I learnt these past months, the difficulties I encountered and how I got past them.
+In this article I'll talk about the things I learned these past months, the difficulties I encountered and how I got past them.
-Hopefully, this is going to be a good starting point for all those wanting to contribute in Fedora and have a hard time understanding
+Hopefully, this is going to be a good starting point for all those wanting to contribute in Fedora Ruby gem packaging and have a hard time understanding the process (like I used to).

-To be honest, there is a ton of information one has to process and this might be a little overwhelming in the begining.
+To be honest, there is a ton of information one has to process and this might be a little overwhelming in the beginning.

 There are bits and pieces

+In the rest of the article I am focusing on `ruby >= 1.9.1` and Fedora >= 19.
+[Different][wiki-old] guidelines apply to previous versions.

 [TOC]